Close

 If your website is hacked, your reputation could be damaged.
 Your business will be at risk.
 You have to respond quickly.

 You must notify your customers and fix the hacked site fast.
+Keep reading to learn how to fix your hacked website.

 How do attackers gain access to websites?